-2. Harvest at the right time.
+2. Harvest at the right time

-3. Cure your onions for at least 3 weeks.
+3. Cure your onions for at least 3 weeks

 Once your onions are cured trim off the roots with a pair of scissors and brush off any dirt.
-You can remove the top one or two layers of dried skin to give you a nice clean looking Onion.
+You can remove the top one or two layers of dried skin to give you a nice clean-looking onion.
 If you are planning on braiding your onions or tying them to a string then leave the tops on.
 If not then you should cut the tops off to about 1 inch.
 This is a good chance to see if the tops have really dried.
 If there is still moisture in the tops then you should not store that onion, put it in the fridge and use it up soon.

-Now go through all you onions and remove any that have bruises damage or rot.
+Now go through all your onions and remove any that have bruises damage or rot.
 Again use these up quickly.
 I also like to sort my onions by size.
 Over the years I have found that smaller onions store the longest.
 So I put the smaller onions in one bag and the larger in another and use the larger ones first!

-4. Store in a cold, dry, dark place.
+4. Store in a cold, dry, dark place

-We like to store our onions in and mesh bag and most of the year they hang on a nail in our garage.
+We like to store our onions in a mesh bag and most of the year they hang on a nail in our garage.
 Keeping them out of direct light or even better in the dark also helps them last longer.

 Onions should be stored in temperatures between 35 and 50 degrees Fahrenheit (2 to 10 Celsius).
 The optimal storage is 35 to 40.
 But be sure to protect them from freezing, if they freeze and then thaw they will start to rot.

 If you only have a few onions a fridge isn’t a bad option.
 But if you have 50 or more then you need to find a cool spot.
-In the winter our garage is perfect, but its too hot in the fall and spring.
+In the winter our garage is perfect, but it is too hot in the fall and spring.
 We end up putting them in a cool dark room in the basement for the fall.
 Then we put them in the garage all winter.
-If there are any left in the spring we put them in the fridge till they are gone.
+When there are any left in the spring we put them in the fridge till they are gone.